geraldoneres/ADXL372/README.md

-# ADXL372 Accelerometer Driver for ESP32
+# ADXL372 Accelerometer Driver for Arduino
 Arduino Library for ADXL372.
 This code implements the SPI of the ADXL372 accelerometer via hardware and software.

 ## About the ADXL372 ##